googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A sweep gradient, from red to yellow to red, with a smooth transition at the start/end angle 0°.](images/colr_conic_gradient_rotation-0.png)

 **Figure 5.32 A sweep gradient, from red to yellow to red, with a smooth transition at the start/end angle 0°.**

+When a sweep gradient is combined with a transformation (see 5.7.11.1.5), the appearance shall be the same as if a circular arc of some non-zero radius were computed from the start and end angles; the center point and arc transformed;
+the color line aligned to the transformed arc, with stop offset 0 aligned to the transformed point derived from the start angle, and stop offset 1 aligned to the transformed point derived from the end angle; and then a gradient derived from the result, with rays from the transformed center point passing through the transformed color arc.

 **5.7.11.1.3 Filling shapes**